indykish/dotfiles/README.md

 At the moment I am on [ArchLinux](https://archlinux.org/) + Gnome,

-I find Archlinux much faster.
+I find Archlinux much faster but eventually move to Free or OpenBSD for OCaml dev.

 # K380 cheat sheet